Select Page

 Turn information into action

 2. Be interested in them personally as well as professionally.
 Ask challenging questions related to work , but also demonstrate interest in them as a human—not just a worker.
-Ask about their hobbies, their families, their cat, or their vacations.
-I am also frequently surprised (although I should not be) to hear that people are experiencing great pain or struggles in their lives.
-You won’t know this if you don’t take the time to be available and create that space.
-And I do not believe you can be effective as a leader if you don’t know the personal battles your people are fighting.
+Ask about their hobbies, their families, their dog, or their vacations.
+Most of your team members will have big life events at some point and you won’t know if you don’t take the time to be available and create that space.
+Wouldn’t you want to know if they had a cancer diagnosis, a divorce, or got married?
+You won’t be effective as a leader if you don’t know the personal issues your people are facing.

 Have a great weekend!